ckgerteis/showa-digital-asset-archive/README.md

 ---

 *Prepared by Christopher Gerteis.
-For questions or to propose contributions open an Issue or submit a Pull Request.*
+For questions or to propose contributions, open an Issue or submit a Pull Request.*